furbos/bookmarks-tagger/README.md

 bookmarks-tagger
 ================

-Gives tags to your bookmarks.
+Find your bookmarks quickly by tagging them.